Skrrytch/map2mc/README.md

 These files are part of the project in `./examples/selfdrawn/`

+You can find more details on the wiki page: https://github.com/Skrrytch/map2mc/wiki/Convert-maps-to-Minecraft-worlds

 [selfdrawn_surface]: doc/images/selfdrawn-surface.bmp "terrain bitmap"
 [selfdrawn_terrain]: doc/images/selfdrawn-terrain.bmp "surface bitmap"
 [selfdrawn_mcworld]: doc/images/selfdrawn-mcworld-small.png "terrain bitmap"

 __Features:__

-- Build a Minecraft map from a raster image (the terrain of the landscape)
+- Build a Minecraft map by a *height map image* and a *surface image*
-  - Landscape terrain above and below water by mapping color indexes to landscape levels
-  - Specify the depth of surface blocks (below comes stone, above water if under sea level)
-- Using the same or a different raster image for the surface of the laadscape
+  - The hight map image defines the elevation of the landscape / underwater world
-  - Landscape surface by mapping color indexes to surface block type
+  - The surface image defines the surface block and additional items on it (like saplings)
+- Build a Minecraft map by a *'normal' map image* and an optional *mountain image*
+  - The map defines the underwater landscape as well as the surface blocks
+  - The mountain image is used for the elevation of the landscape (mostly mountains)
+- Use can ...
+  - map the color index of a height map or 'normal' map to the elevation level of the landscape
+  - map the color index of a surface image or 'normal' map to any block typ
-  - Adding additional blocks like `saplings`, `lantern` etc. by definable percentage
+  - add additional blocks like `saplings`, `lantern` etc.  on top of the surface using a percentage value (random positioning)
-  - You can usage any block type
 - Configuration of ...
   - output directories (you can render directly to a Minecraft `./saves/region` folder)
   - path to the raster images
-  - path to the CSV fles
+  - path to the CSV files
   - define the amount of simultanuous threads for rendering
   - the sea level
   - the position (0,0) of the Minecraft world on the map (x/z Offset)

 __Limitations:__

+- The dimension of the images must be multiples of 512 (e.g. 1024x2048) because each region represents 512 x 512 blocks
-- The dimensions of the minecraft world a 1:1 to the dimensions of the raster image: A 100x100 pixel image will produce a 100x100 block world
+- The dimensions of the minecraft world a 1:1 to the dimensions of the raster image: A 512x512 pixel image will produce a 512x512 block world
 - Everything in a map will be rendered: Labels (of cities ...), logos, compass rose and more
-- The landscape terrain is always absolute to the sea level
-  - Rivers, Roads will always be on sea level which results in canyons near mountains
-- You cannot build mountains without a correct hight map.
-  - Typical maps are not height maps but surface maps
-  - In such cases the Minecraft map will stay quite flat otherwise you will get 'peaks' near the coast and 'holes' in the mountains.
-- You can place sapling but no trees: They have to grow (slowly).
+- You can place sapling but no trees: They have to grow.

 __Known Bugs / unready features:__

-- Currently blocks are rendered outside of the image (Bug, will be fixed soon)
 - This documentation (README) is not ready.
 I want to add illustrations and alot more details...
-- I don't have any example included yet.
-Will be coming soon ...

-## Input data

-The starting point for the converter is the configuration file `<directory>/config.properties` with the following possibilities:

-- A raster __image for terrain__ definition: The elevation of the landscape.
-- A __CSV file for terrain__ information mapping the color index to elevation levels.
-- An __optional raster image for surface__ definition: The block types of the landscape.
-- A __CSV file for surface__ information mapping the color index to block types.
-- An output directory for __temporary files__.
-- An output directory for __the Minecraft map files__.

-These directories can be configured in the configuration file.

 ## Usage